todthomson/intro-to-linux-dotnetcore-docker/Part3.md

 }
 ```

-__Note:__ If you chose to try out VS Code you may be prompted to install the C# Language Extension.
-If so go ahead and click on "show recommendations" to do that now.
+__Note:__ If you are trying out VS Code you may be prompted to install the _C# Language Extension_.
+If so go ahead and click on "show recommendations" and "install" to do that now.

 ![19-vscode-csharp](Part3/19-vscode-csharp.png)

-If you're using VS Code you will see the following prompts after restarting the editor.
+__Also:__ If you're using VS Code you will see the following prompts after restarting the editor.
 Go ahead and select "yes" to install the required assets for building and debugging via VS Code.

 ![20-vscode-csharp-installed](Part3/20-vscode-csharp-installed.png)

-Next you can select "restore" in VS Code or run `dotnet restore` from the command line to restore (download) your new `dependencies`.
+__And:__ Then select "restore" in VS Code or run `dotnet restore` from the command line to restore (download) your new `dependencies`.
 You should then see output similar to the following.

 ![21-vscode-dotnet-restore](Part3/21-vscode-dotnet-restore.png)

 #### `Program.cs`

-Now open `Program.cs` and import (use) the xUnit.net library as shown below.
+Now open `Program.cs` and import (use / `using`) the xUnit.net library as shown below.
 This will allow our code to use the Classes and Methods (etc) provided by xUnit.net.

 ```C#
 using System;